Prince Caspian [Book Review]

 So, this 2026 is a fierce one that we can definitely look forward to enjoying and having a spark of adventure.
 Alright, enough astrology, let’s do books!

-Here are a few books that I found, and one that it is actually in my online bookshelf.
+If you’re here for my ranting on words, to read, here are a few books that I found, and one that it is actually in my online bookshelf.

 Continue reading “2026: Year of the Horse – Books to Read”